Italians Aghast As Notorious Mafia Killer Released - UrduPoint

 Giovanni Brusca, 64, was released Monday from Rome's Rebibbia prison after serving a 25-year sentence, during which he became a state's witness.

-Falcone's wife and three bodyguards were also killed in the attack after their car drove over a section of highway outside Palermo where 400 kilos (882 Pounds) of explosives were hidden, detonated by Brusca nearby.
+Falcone's wife and three bodyguards were also killed in the attack after their car drove over a section of highway outside Palermo packed with 400 kilos (882 Pounds) of explosives, detonated by Brusca nearby.

 The wife of one of the bodyguards killed, Tina Montinaro, told Repubblica she was "indignant" at Brusca's release.